ianpaul10/dotfiles/README.md

 Collection of config files and scripts for my personal Mac setup.

+## Neovim files

+- `neovim/init.lua` is the main Neovim config file
+- all files in the `/neovim` folder can be copied into the `~/.config/nvim` folder to setup your Neovim config

 ## New Mac Setup Instructions

 Instructions for setting up your new Mac (as of Feb 2024).